OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

     show do
       title 'Welcome to OLASimple RNA Extraction'
-      note 'In this protocol you will lyse and purify RNA from HIV-infected plasma.' check 'OLA RNA Extraction is sensitive to contamination.
-Small contamination from the previously amplified products can cause false positives.
-Before proceeding, wipe the space and pipettes with 10% bleach (freshly prepared or prepared daily) and 70% ethanol using paper towels.' note 'RNA is prone to degradation by RNase present in our eyes, skin, and breath.
+      note 'In this protocol you will lyse and purify RNA from HIV-infected plasma.' note 'RNA is prone to degradation by RNase present in our eyes, skin, and breath.
 Avoid opening tubes outside the Biosafety Cabinet (BSC).' check 'Before starting this protocol, make sure you have access to molecular grade ethanol (~10 mL).
 Do not use other grades of ethanol as this will negatively affect the RNA extraction yield.' end